Cayman Islands Football Association: History

 In 1966, the Cayman Islands Football Association was formed, to administer the sport in the islands, which by then had a growing domestic league.
 As the game grew, the need for expanding football facilities became evident.
 In 1982 the Annex Field, originally built by developer Mike Simmons, was further improved.
-The Ed Bush field was built in West Bay and opened by the Queen on March 6, 1994, followed by a memorable game in which the Cayman Islands beat Jamaica to qualify for the finals of the Shell Caribbean Cup in Trinidad & Tobago.
+The Ed Bush field was built in West Bay and opened by Elizabeth II on March 6, 1994, followed by a game in which the Cayman Islands beat Jamaica to qualify for the finals of the Shell Caribbean Cup in Trinidad & Tobago.
 Encouraged by this result, Government agreed a build a new football field.

 In 1995, the association presided over the further development of the national sports complex, which was transformed into a modern multi-purpose facility, and renamed the Truman Bodden Sports Complex.
-On July 30 of that year, the Cayman Islands hosted the Shell Caribbean Cup Finals, for the first time, attracting some of the biggest names in world football.
-Among the guests were then FIFA President Joao Havelange and the legendary Brazilian hero of the game, Pele.
+On July 30 of that year, the Cayman Islands hosted the Shell Caribbean Cup Finals for the first time.
+Among the guests were then FIFA President João Havelange and the legendary Brazilian footballer, Pelé.
 While on this visit, Pele officially opened the Donovan Rankine Field in East End, also built in 1995.
 The North Side field came in for redesign and upgrade in 1998/1999 and the G. Haig Bodden Playing Field was completed in Bodden Town shortly afterwards.